-Other musical landmarks that we expect to include are Trinity Church, the Brooklyn Academy of Music, Carnegie Hall, the Juilliard School, Steinway & Sons and Lincoln Center.
+Other musical landmarks that we expect to include are Trinity Church, the Brooklyn the provision of background, backdrops, and visual settings for motion pictures, television broadcasts, and video and sound recordings.

+Academy of Music, Carnegie Hall, the Juilliard School, Steinway & Sons and Lincoln Center.